hpi-swa-lab/BP2019RH1/doc/research-libraries/threeJS.md

 no experience

 ### Customize to needs
-Very customizable, can be painfull though, because dealing with 3D objects and their parameters as scale, position, shade.
+Very customizable, can be painful though, because dealing with 3D objects and their parameters as scale, position, shade.
 The environment and community is quite big, google uses it for some projects, the documentation is not as readable as ChartJS, but well maintained.
 More advanced and thus steeper learning curve as ChartJS.